dixonge/vagabondians/posts/my-unsolicited-open-letter-to-the-class-of.md

 categories:
   - News
 tags:
-  - mexico
+  - Mexico
-  - chiapas
+  - Chiapas
-  - sancristobal
+  - San Cristobal de las Casas
 ---
 I found out late in life that being a normal worker bee, a cog in the wheel of American society, dragged along by life and what everybody normally does -- school, job, house, cars, possessions, waiting to get old and retire if I didn’t die of some disease or accident first -- maybe wasn’t what I should have done with this one precious life on earth that I was lucky enough to get.